bird-dancer/file-cryptor/README.md

 # File-cryptor
-A File 100% written in Java File cryptor using AES
+A File cryptor 100% written in Java using AES